- Home

 A weekly food waste collection service will be introduced, allowing residents to dispose of unusable and expired food items.

-We will also be collecting extra items such as glass and cartons (Tetra Pak) via kerbside recycling collections.
+We will also be accepting extra items such as glass and cartons (Tetra Pak) in the recycling bin.

 As most households will be able to reduce the amount of waste they put in their refuse (general rubbish) bin, the Councils will move to a more cost-effective three-weekly refuse collection.